Who inspires you?

 Pursuing that truth led Deirdre to study with some of the most insightful Buddhist teachers of our time.
 She began as an ordinary woman searching for a way to ease her suffering.
 And she became Pema Chödrön, beloved spiritual teacher, leading millions of people around the world to find compassion for themselves and others.

-Catherine’s connection: I stumbled upon one of Pema Chödrön’s books in the mid-90s and felt an immediate healing begin somewhere deep inside of me.
+Strategist and Writer Catherine Harold’s connection: I stumbled upon one of Pema Chödrön’s books in the mid-90s and felt an immediate healing begin somewhere deep inside of me.
 I’ve since read most all of Pema’s books, like millions of other ordinary people seeking peace and compassion.